-You need to eat and drink directly after training (try to do this within 30mins).
+You need to eat and drink directly after training (try to do this within 30 mins).
 This will help recovery.
 If you don’t get a meal after training, then bring a carton of milk and a banana with you or a carton of milkshake, yogurt or smoothie would be good.
-This is very important when you have a few matches in one day or over a few days like you will in the Milk Cup.

 Don’t have long gaps during the day without eating or drinking.
 Small snacks like yogurt, fruit, scones and pancakes are useful to replace carbohydrate which is the main fuel for your muscles when you’re playing football.